Mayor of Greece's second city beaten up

 Greece's ruling left-wing Syriza party described it as a "fascist attempt to target and intimidate" the mayor.

-The main opposition party, New Democracy, also condemned the attack and called on the perpetrators to be "arrested immediately".
+The main opposition party, New Democracy, also condemned the attack and called for the perpetrators to be "arrested immediately".